+The pressure fields generated by emitters 1 and 20 were approximated on all 256 receivers at a single frequency of \(1~\mathrm{MHz}\) for three cases: (1) only water, (2) a non-absorbing breast immersed in water, and (3) an absorbing breast immersed in water.

-Figure \ref{fig:3a} shows the phase of the pressure time series on all the receivers after an excitation of emitter 1.
-(The phases were wrapped to $[-\pi,\pi]$.)
-The green plot shows the phases which are analytically computed using the homogeneous Green's function by assuming only water, and the red plot shows the phases computed using the ray approximation to the Greens function for the absorbing breast inside water.
-Also, the phase of the pressure time series simulated by the full-wave approach for the absorbing breast inside water was shown by the blue plot.
-As shown in this figure, for receivers in the range 50-180, for which the linked rays travel through the breast (not only water), the ray approximation to the heterogeneous and absorbing Green's function and the full-wave simulation have very good agreement, but the Green's function analytically calculated by assuming only water has large discrepancies with the full-wave simulation.
+Figures~\ref{fig:3a} and~\ref{fig:3c} show the phase of the pressure time series at all receivers following the excitations of emitters~1 and~20, respectively.
+(Phases were wrapped to \([- \pi, \pi]\).)
+The green plot represents the phases analytically computed using the homogeneous Green's function assuming a water-only medium, whereas the red plot shows the phases computed from the ray-based approximation for the absorbing breast, as defined in Eq.~\eqref{eq:phase-discretised}.
+As the benchmark for comparison, the blue plot represents the phases obtained from the full-wave simulation for the absorbing breast.
+For receiver indices corresponding to rays that traverse the breast region rather than water alone, the ray approximation and full-wave simulation exhibit strong agreement, whereas the homogeneous Green's function shows substantial discrepancies.